mail4hafij/Azure-CosmosDB/README.md

 4. Gremlin (Graphs)
 5. Azure Table Storage

-SQL API support querying items using SQL as a JSON query language.
+SQL API supports querying items using SQL as a JSON query language.

 ## Key concepts
 1. Request unit: Usage of Cosmos DB is expressed in Request Units.
 Read operation for one single document is 1RU.